All about Chermayeff & Geismar

 Some superb modern logos, thanks for the knowledge.
 A couple of my favourites in there including NBC and National Geographic.
 Very iconic.

-Glad you liked the article, and learnt some new things.
-One downside of having two different logos is brand-recognition, although with the case of a logotype, as Mobil is, the black-only is a small departure from the colour version.
+Chaitanya, one downside of different logos is recognition, although with the case of a logotype, as Mobil is, the black-only is a small departure from colour.

-It’s amazing how many iconic designs came from this organisation, and you’re very welcome for the feature.
+Valentino, Roberta, it’s amazing how many iconic designs came from these designers.
+You’re very welcome for the feature.

 David,